en3754800/brainmappings/README.md

- prepare input information -> prepare to unit 10 to unit 500 input sygnal of 0.3 run network and build solid network catch output sygnal and adjust for high performance
+ prepare input information -> prepare to unit 10 to unit 500 input sygnal of 0.3 run network and build solid network catch output sygnal and adjust for high performance please give me an opinion if you prefer